zerocurrencycoin/zero/README.md

 ❓ What is ZERO?
 --------------

-[ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) Zero offers total payment confidentiality, while still maintaining a decentralized network using a public blockchain.
+[ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) offers total payment confidentiality, while still maintaining a decentralized network using a public blockchain.
 Zero combines Bitcoin’s security with Zcash’s anonymity and privacy.
 Zero stands out from the competition as a fully working product that has already implemented a set of special features not found in any other cryptocurrency.

 This software is the [ZERO](https://github.com/zerocurrencycoin/Zero/releases/tag/v3.2.0) node.
 It downloads and stores the entire history of ZERO's transactions, about 1.2GB at this point.